zyw0904/videpipeplus/README.md

 ## Advantages and Features

-`Videopipeplus` is similar to NVIDIA's DeepStream and Huawei's mxVision frameworks, however, it has three advantages over other frameworks: high hardware adaptability, low development barriers, and external hardware integration.
+`FlexiVision` is similar to NVIDIA's DeepStream and Huawei's mxVision frameworks, however, it has three advantages over other frameworks: high hardware adaptability, low development barriers, and external hardware integration.

 ### high hardware adaptability